BLSQ/dhis2-taskr/doc/user-manual.md

 ## 6. End user autonomy to re-run the recipe at will

-Some recipes needs to be re-run multiple times, ideally without a developer help :
+Some recipes needs to be re-run multiple times, ideally without a developer help, some possible use cases :
   - a quarterly export with the data in xlsx in a specific format
   - fixing dhis2 data/config, and re-run each time you fixed some of them, to review the remaining one.
   - import some data from last quarter in a known format (but not the one dhis2 expect by default)